MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/mcdm.md

 Unlike WDDM, MCDM requires the device to have a memory management unit (MMU).
 The engines of an MCDM device can't require [physical mode](gpu-virtual-memory-in-wddm-2-0.md).
 Instead, MCDM devices must use virtual address space protection to support multi-tasking in the presence of malicious applications.

 An exception exists to support prototype MCDM hardware without an MMU.
-Beginning with Windows 10, version 2004, prototype MCDM devices can only be used by a single process at a time, and they're recognized by the absence of supporting either IO-MMU or GPU-MMU.
+Beginning with Windows 10, version 2004, prototype MCDM devices can only be used by a single process at a time.
+These devices are recognized by the absence of supporting either IOMMU or GPU-MMU.

 For more information, see the following articles:

 * [MCDM architecture](mcdm-architecture.md)
 * [MCDM KM driver implementation guidelines](mcdm-implementation-guidelines.md)

-For information about the subset of Direct3D 12 features that can be exposed by a compute-only driver in user mode, see [The Direct3D 12 Core 1.0 Feature Level](/windows/win32/direct3d12/core-feature-levels).
+For information about the subset of Direct3D 12 features that a compute-only driver can expose in user mode, see [The Direct3D 12 Core 1.0 Feature Level](/windows/win32/direct3d12/core-feature-levels).